AmitDhavale77/Decision-Tree-Classification-for-Indoor-Location-Identification-Using-WIFI-Signal-Strength/README.md

 #### run_demo()

-This will train a decision tre and repot the evaluation metris of a demo unpruned and pruned tree.
+This will train a decision tree and report the evaluation metris of a demo unpruned and pruned tree.

 #### run_question_3()